 Parents/guardians who, due to financial hardship, do not feel they can afford to pay their students' registration fees, should click on the link below to download the fee waiver application and eligibility requirements, then follow the instructions to submit the application.
 Please visit the Student Fees Chart to determine what items are not covered by a fee waiver.

 Parents/guardians who feel they cannot pay the full amount of their students' fees - including any registration fees or Extra-Curricular Activity Participation Fee(s) - may establish a payment plan for the amount due.
 An initial payment is expected in order to establish a payment plan for student fees.
 An initial payment of at least one-third of the amount due is required to develop a payment plan for Extra-Curricular Activity Participation Fees.
-Please click the link below to download a sample payment plan agreement.
+Please click the link below to download a payment plan application.

 NATIONAL SCHOOL LUNCH PROGRAM APPLICATION